 - How to navigate Maps on the Apple Watch (TechRepublic)

 - Best Apple Watch apps for business (TechRepublic)

 - Smartwatches and fitness trackers continue to spread, powered by professionals (TechRepublic)

-Apple Watch buyers might include business professionals, athletes, students, and anyone else possessing an iPhone 5 or newer device running iOS 10 who wishes to further leverage popular iOS apps while decreasing the dependency on having to use one's smartphone for all mobile tasks.
+Apple Watch buyers might include business professionals, athletes, students, users seeking a healthy lifestyle, and anyone else possessing an iPhone 5 or newer device running iOS 10 who wishes to further leverage popular iOS apps while decreasing the dependency on having to use one's smartphone for all mobile tasks.

 The device is generating significant press.
 Apple is selling millions of units.
 Numerous third-party providers have rushed to introduce their own alternative bands, stands, accessories, and applications.

 Businesses are also impacted.
 As users increasingly bring their own devices (including iPhones, Watches, and tablets) into corporate environments, IT departments will receive requests to assist supporting the devices.
 While Apple Watches don't present many security risks within an organization, they can connect to smartphones, which are routinely configured with the ability to connect corporate applications, data, systems, and email platforms.
 Thus, the risk exists that, if an Apple Watch is mislaid or stolen within an organization, the individual possessing the Watch could access that user's mail, instant messages, contacts, calendar, and other information.

 - Sales can't deny the success of the Apple Watch (TechRepublic)